jackeichen/pydiskcmd/README.md

     $ pip install .

-After your installation, you can use command to enable Linux Bash Completion for command pynvme&pysata(Only for Linux):
+After your installation, you can use command to enable or update Linux Bash Completion for command pynvme&pysata&pyscsi(Only for Linux):

     $ pydiskutils --enable=cmd_completion